MAS European and International Governance

 - Key Skills for an International or a National Career dealing with Global Issues

 - Health and Environment

-Prof. Christine KADDOUS, Centre for European Legal Studies (CEJE), Faculty of Law and Prof. Nicolas LEVRAT, Faculty of Law and Global Studies Institute, University of Geneva
+Prof. Christine KADDOUS, Centre for European Legal Studies (CEJE), Faculty of Law, University of Geneva

 The academic requirement to apply for the Master Programme is at least a Bachelor’s degree (completed university studies of at least three years) or a